+Risk CRITICAL

-Risk CRITICAL Category A10:2021 - SSRF Description SSRF flaws occur whenever a web application is fetching a remote resource without validating the user-supplied URL.
-Impact Confidential information such as Kubernetes environment variables, Network interfaces, service accounts, SSH keys are leaked.
-Recommendation We discussed this vulnerability and your developer team needs a unique for this case.
-Because the best practice of remediation can bad reflect your business process.
+Category A10:2021 - SSRF

+Description SSRF flaws occur whenever a web application is fetching a remote resource without

+validating the user-supplied URL.

+Impact Confidential information such as Kubernetes environment variables, network interfaces,

+service accounts or SSH keys are leaked.

+Recommendation The developer team may need a unique solution in this event as this process can

+negatively impact businesses.